DaveSeidel/music-tools/csound-cvtools/README.md

 However, for typical CV usage, it's more useful to stay with the range -5V to 5V (bipolar) or 0V to 5V (unipolar).
 These ranges correspond to Csound outputs of -0.5 to 0.5, or 0 to 0.5.

-The demo program (`cvt-demo.csd`), when used to produce a sound file, which will show the shapes of the emitted signals when viewed in an audio editor such as Audacity.
+The demo program (`cvt-demo.csd`), when used to produce a sound file, will show the shapes of the emitted signals when viewed in an audio editor such as Audacity.

-Dave Seidel
+Dave Seidel, mysterybear.net
  - 11/29/2020 (initial version)
- - 12/5/2020 (latest update)
+ - 12/6/2020 (latest update)

 ## UDOs

 ### Note on synchronous vs. asynchronous operation

-All of these opcodes, with the exception of the LFO, are asynchounous, in the sense that they trigger a new instrument instance that will run on their own for the specifed overall duration, regardless of the duration of the instrument from which they were launched.
+All of these opcodes, with the exception of the LFOs, are asynchounous, in the sense that they trigger a new instrument instance that will run on their own for the specifed overall duration, regardless of the duration of the instrument from which they were launched.

-The LFO opcodes are synchronous, in the sense that they run for the lifetime of the enclosing instrument instance.
+The LFO opcodes are synchronous: they run for the lifetime of the enclosing instrument instance.

 ### Triggers and Gates